elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 end
 ```

-`Tesla.QueryParam` supports the OpenAPI query styles `:form`,
+`Tesla.OpenAPI.QueryParam` supports the OpenAPI query styles `:form`,
 `:space_delimited`, `:pipe_delimited`, and `:deep_object`.
 Omit optional query
 parameters from the returned map when they should not be sent.
 The static
-OpenAPI query metadata for those names will use `Tesla.QueryParam` and
+OpenAPI query metadata for those names will use `Tesla.OpenAPI.QueryParam` and
-`Tesla.QueryParams` when the operation module is built.
+`Tesla.OpenAPI.QueryParams` when the operation module is built.

 Other top-level query params can share the same request query map and remain
 normal Tesla query params.
 This example keeps those values in a generated